manthandev/upload-app-backend/README.md

 # upload-app-backend
-This stores the files for the express server for the frontend React Client.
+This stores the files of the express server for the frontend React Client.